MediaSavvy/Solaris2.0/README.md

-# Solaris 2.0 installer and executer
+# Solaris 2.0 installer and executor
 This script attempts to install and execute the Solaris 2.0 trojan.